jakob-beetz/LDAC2024/README.md

 This is work in progress to pick up some of the work done in DURAARK, particularly the awesome ["Interlink"]( https://github.com/DURAARK/interlink/)  system by @aothms to align different vocabularies like DBPedia, Getty AAT and bSDD.

-Back then, "all we had" where some similarity searches like Levenshtein and Jaccard distances to guess the similarities between nodes.
+Back then, "all we had" were some similarity searches like Levenshtein and Jaccard distances to guess the relation between nodes.
 Let's find out what LLMs can do fo us this time.

 ## Results